Cananea strike: Aftermath

 Three Mexican political activists and founders of the Union Liberal Humanidad - Juan José Ríos, Manuel Macario Diéguez, and Esteban Baca Calderón- were blamed for being the initiators of the strike.
 Sentenced to imprisonment for terms of up to fifteen years. all three were released in May 1911, following the overthrow of the Díaz regime.

-The strike garnered little in the way of change for discontented Mexican workers at the Cananea Mining Company.
+The strike garnered little change for discontented Mexican workers at the Cananea Consolidated Copper Company.
 The only immediate gain, from the perspective of company employees, was the dismissal of three unpopular foremen.

-The violent suppression of the strike had resulted in the deaths of approximately 33 workers, with an additional 22 wounded.
+The violent suppression of the strike resulted in the deaths of approximately 33 workers, with an additional 22 wounded.

-The presence of an armed American militia caused general outrage against the Díaz administration as it displayed an inability to maintain order without foreign aid.
-While Díaz tried to limit American involvement by sending orders to Governor Izabal not to accept foreign aid, it was already too late.
+The presence of an armed American militia caused general outrage against the Díaz administration, as it displayed an inability to maintain order without foreign aid.
+While Díaz tried to limit American involvement by sending orders to Governor Izábal not to accept foreign aid, it was already too late.
 By the time the telegram had arrived in Cananea, Arizona Rangers had already crossed into Mexican territory to aid in the suppression of the strike.

 The Cananea strike of 1906 and the Río Blanco strike of 1907 became symbols of the Porfirio Díaz administration's corruption, subservience to foreign interests, and civil repression.
 They became "household words for hundreds of thousands of Mexicans".
 The local impact was, however, more limited.
 A new company manager with extensive mining experience was appointed by the name of Dr. Louis D. Ricketts.
 Soon after Ricketts' appointment, the foreign element in the company workforce would be reduced to 13% of the total.
-Greene’s personal ownership ended when he was bought out by an ownership group that focused on modernization and efficiency.
+Greene's personal ownership ended when he was bought out by an ownership group that focused on modernization and efficiency.

+Some claim that the Partido Liberal Mexicano (PLM) gained many members after the Cananea strike, but other academics dispute these claims.